aaronpk/XRay/README.md

 &body=<html>....</html>
 ```

-or for Twitter/GitHub where you might have JSON,
+or for GitHub where you might have JSON,

 ```
 POST /parse